Long Way 2 Go: Chart performance

 In Ireland, "Long Way 2 Go" debuted at number forty-nine on October 19, 2006.
 The single went on to peak at number fourteen and spend a total of ten weeks on the chart.

 Also on October 19, the single peaked and debuted at number twenty-eight in Sweden.
 "Long Way 2 Go" also achieved chart success in mainland Europe where it peaked at number forty-three in Germany and number forty-seven on European Hot 100 Singles.
 In France, despite peaking at a lower position (number twenty-one) than "Me & U" (number eight), "Long Way 2 Go" had a significantly longer charting length than it, spending a total of twenty-two weeks on the chart.

 On October 22, 2006 "Long Way 2 Go" debuted at number thirty-eight on the UK Singles Chart.
 The single's chart debut brought about Cassie holding the record of being the only artist to have two singles in the top forty (the other being "Me & U" which was at number thirty-one that week) in the same week for week forty-three of 2006.
 The following week, "Long Way 2 Go" climbed twenty-six places to number twelve becoming the second greatest gainer for week forty-four of 2006 on the chart.
 The single peaked at twelve and spent a total of twelve weeks on the chart.
 It subsequently became Cassie's second top twenty hit and second most successful single to-date in the United Kingdom behind "Me & U".

 On December 18, 2006 "Long Way 2 Go" debuted at number eighteen in New Zealand as the third highest new entry for the week.
 In its fifth week on the chart the single held the record for the greatest gainer of the week; climbing seventeen places from thirty-four to peak at number seventeen.
 In Australia, the single debuted at number twenty-four before peaking at number twenty-three for two consecutive weeks.

 In the United States, "Long Way 2 Go" had minor chart success due to limited radio play.
 It spent two weeks on the Billboard Hot 100, peaking at number ninety-seven.
 It also peaked at number eighty-six on Billboard Pop 100 and at number twenty-nine on Billboard Rhythmic Top 40.

 Music video

 On July 17, 2006, Cassie told MTV News about her preparing a music video for "Long Way 2 Go".
 She said: "We're probably doing the video in the next two or three weeks, so look out for it."
 It was filmed on August 17, 2006 with American music video director, Erik White.
-White's previous work includes "Leave (Get Out)" for American pop and R&B singer JoJo, as well as Chris Brown's "Run It!"
+White's previous work includes "Leave (Get Out)" for American pop and R&B singer JoJo, and Chris Brown's "Run It!"

 The video premiered worldwide on MTV's Total Request Live on September 12, 2006 and stayed on the countdown for 13 days.
 Baby G, a member of Brooklyn rock band Shinobi Ninja appeared in the video.